finos/rune-dsl/documentation/rosetta-modelling-component.md

 [synonym Bank_A value e path "b.c" default to "DEFAULT"]
 ```

-### When clauses
+### When clause

-There are three types of when clause; Test expression, Path expression or RosettaPath expression.
+There are three types of `when` clauses: test expression, input path expression and output path expression.

 #### Test Expression